EBIO5460Spring2025/class-materials/02_2_ants_cv_polynomial.md

 Ant data: k-fold cross validation
 ================
 Brett Melbourne
-21 Jan 2025
+23 Jan 2025

-Investigate cross-validation **inference algorithm** with ants data and a polynomial model.
+Explore the cross-validation **inference algorithm** from scratch with the ants data and a polynomial model.
 Our goal is to predict richness of forest ants from latitude.
 What order of a polynomial **model algorithm** gives the most accurate predictions?

 ``` r
 library(ggplot2)